balram7878/Web-Development-Learning/React/readme.md

 # HOOKS

 - Hooks are special functions in React
-- useState give you a array that [count,setCount] that set value of the state and anothe rone is function that call when state of the variable changed.
+- useState give you a array that [count,setCount] that set value of the state and another one is function that call when state of the variable changed.
 - Hooks call the function every time whenever the state is changed.
 - Re-render simply mean call the main function again.